A complete guide to GRC

 Identify the technologies to be harnessed

 There are a lot of technologies available on the market today that can be used for implementing a GRC framework.
-When choosing technologies with which to implement your GRC framework, consider various criteria, such as the:
+When choosing technologies to implement your GRC framework, consider various criteria, such as the:

 • Budget

-• Time constraints
+• Time constraints.

-• Level of technical proficiency required
+• Level of technical proficiency required.

-• Ease of adoption
+• Ease of adoption.

 05